anilipour/anilipour.github.io/cosmology.md

 ### Improved Cosmic Displacement Field Estimation

 I am currently working with Farnik Nikakhtar and Nikhil Padmanabhan on improving estimations of the cosmic displacement field, which encodes the displacement of particles from the initial conditions, using convolutional neural networks.
-More information can be found in my [senior thesis report](/files/SeniorThesis.pdf).
+More information can be found in my [senior thesis report](/files/SeniorThesis.pdf) or my [iPoster](https://aas246-aas.ipostersessions.com/Default.aspx?s=6B-67-87-E9-7C-2E-6E-5B-01-99-07-BF-37-02-83-B5) presented at AAS 246 in Anchorage.

 ### Linear Point Scale Estimation with Neural Networks